lbryio/lbry.com/content/news/258-dev-feb20.md

 ![follow](https://spee.ch/d/Follow-android.jpg)

 ### F-Droid
-As part of our privacy initiative for DTF February, we’ve begun making the necessary changes to our build process and removing analytics/Firebase so that we can be officially part of a the F-Droid repository.
+As part of our privacy initiative for DTF February, we’ve begun making the necessary changes to our build process and removing analytics/Firebase so that we can be officially part of the F-Droid repository.
 Both of these were requirements in order to be considered and require a standalone SDK build without buildozer and a refactor of our code to easily remove GA.
 Since Firebase will also be removed, these versions will not have notification capabilities until we can replace it with a non-Google alternative.

 ## Blockchain {#blockchain}
 In the last couple of months, the blockchain team has been working on two main tasks - assisting the SDK team with a single claim database mechanism and bringing in Bitcoin version 19 upstream changes.
 The claim database redesign will allow the LBRY SDK to directly access claim data without having the wallet servers needing to sync from LBRYcrd, which is currently a slow and tedious process.

 The Bitcoin version 19 changes will bring additional stability improvements to our codebase, but will force us to revamp how our tipbots work since the accounts mechanism is removed in this version.
 The team has also been assisting with providing the video transcoding capabilities in the SDK and debugging slowness of wallet related calls.

 ## YouTube Sync {#youtube}
 YouTube Sync has played a fundamental role in the previous months.
-YouTube has become more aggressive on censoring topics and channels on their platform and with their recent ban on crypto related videos we've observed a huge influx of new creators wanting to transfer to LBRY.
+YouTube has become more aggressive in censoring topics and channels on their platform and with their recent ban on crypto related videos we've observed a huge influx of new creators wanting to transfer to LBRY.
 During the first month and a half of the year we published more than 200,000 new videos with an average of 4500 videos every day!

 With so many new users and creators flooding into LBRY we had to better optimize the process of syncing new channels and keeping previous ones up to date.
-We have been very successful at that as we not only managed to keep up with the great demand, we also reduced the time it takes for popular channels to be updated: while in the past it would take up to 24 hours for a new video to appear on LBRY we've reduced this latency to up to 3 hours maximum.
+We have been very successful at that as we not only managed to keep up with the great demand, we also reduced the time it takes for popular channels to be updated: while in the past it would take up to 24 hours for a new video to appear on LBRY, we've reduced this latency to up to 3 hours maximum.
 We're currently researching ways to further speed this process up as we'd like to see new videos come in as soon as they're released on YouTube.

 ![channels](https://spee.ch/8/sync-channels.jpeg)